thenexthub/Codira/docs/Backtracing.rst

   * Runtime errors
   * Specific user-defined program events

-Historically, Swift has tended to lean on operating system crash catching support for the first two of these, and hasn't really provided any built-in support for the latter.
-This is fine for Darwin, where the operating system provides a comprehensive system-wide crash catching facility; it's just about OK on Windows, which also has system-wide crash logging; but it isn't great elsewhere, in particular on Linux where a lot of server-side Swift programs currently rely on a separate package to provide them with some level of backtrace support when errors happen.
+Historically, Codira has tended to lean on operating system crash catching support for the first two of these, and hasn't really provided any built-in support for the latter.
+This is fine for Darwin, where the operating system provides a comprehensive system-wide crash catching facility; it's just about OK on Windows, which also has system-wide crash logging; but it isn't great elsewhere, in particular on Linux where a lot of server-side Codira programs currently rely on a separate package to provide them with some level of backtrace support when errors happen.

-What does Swift now support?
+What does Codira now support?
 ----------------------------

-Swift now supports:
+Codira now supports:

   * Automatic crash catching and backtrace generation out of the box.
   * Built-in symbolication.